Luster Vessel 1529.

 Q. How do you view your work?

 A. I'm like an actor who sticks to a classical repertoire, or maybe an opera singer.
 I'm an unrepentant classicist.
-Frankly, I didn't like much of what I saw in the contemporary ceramics scene, and felt there was no welcome for me there.
+Frankly, I didn't like much of what I saw in the ceramics scene.
 The Bernard Leach school caused a whole generation of potters to fear color.
-The emphasis on large expressionist sculptural work struck few chords with me.
 I want color back, I want beauty back, and I don't think that elegance is a bad word.
 I don't claim to have invented lusterware.
 Neither am I the only one to utilize it.
 I want to do things with it that have never been done -- through the constraint of well-crafted objects, pleasing to the eye, and refreshing to the spirit.

 Q. What makes lusters special?